 One of the best things about working with a lawyer is the extensive legal knowledge at his or her disposal.
 Often, there may be more than one law that has been violated when sexual harassment occurs.
 A qualified attorney should be aware of all possible causes of action that apply under the particular circumstances of a case.
 Also, strategies for litigation that only a qualified attorney is capable of implementing can go a long way toward success in a sexual harassment case.

 After careful consultation with your attorney, you may be advised to file a lawsuit.
 Keep in mind, there are statutory time limits for filing a lawsuit in sexual harassment cases.
 Lawsuits must be filed no more than 90 days after the EEOC has granted permission.
 State statutes of limitation for sexual harassment claims vary.
 In California, the limit is no more than 1 year after the DFEH issues notice of the right to sue.

 Under FEHA, the 90-day statute of limitations for filing a lawsuit may be tolled under certain circumstances.
 A tolled statute of limitations means that the normal run-time for the limitation is suspended until after certain steps are taken.
 In California, when an employee uses an adminstrative remedy to resolve sexual harassment issues, the statute of limitations is tolled automatically during the time it takes to complete administrative proceedings.

 Knowing What to Do and When

 Knowing what to do about sexual harassment, and when, can bring the peace of mind necessary to follow a complaint all the way through to complete resolution.
-Addressing sexual harassment claims requires the assistance of a competent attorney familiar with the employment discrimination law landscape.
+Addressing sexual harassment claims requires the assistance of a competent sexual harassment attorney familiar with the legal landscape.
 If you need legal advice or assistance for successful resolution of a sexual harassment claim, contact Shegerian & Associates today.